Barbary Wars: First Barbary War (1801–1805)

 The ship Philadelphia was blockading Tripoli's harbor when she ran aground on an uncharted reef.
 Under fire from shore batteries and Tripolitan gunboats, Captain William Bainbridge tried to refloat her by casting off all of her guns and other objects that weighed her down.
-The ship was eventually captured and the crew taken prisoners and enslaved.
+The ship was eventually captured and the crew was taken prisoner and enslaved.
 To prevent this powerful warship from being used by the Barbary pirates, the ship was later destroyed by a raiding party of American Marines and soldiers and allied sailors from the armed forces of King Ferdinand of Sicily, led by Stephen Decatur.

 A treaty was reached on June 30, 1805, under which America paid Algiers $60,000 ransom for the prisoners, and agreed to continue sending gifts to the dey and replace its consul with another one, then withdrew its fleet from the Mediterranean in 1807.